ARTICLE 60 - Ethical Conduct of Research

 (b) The Dean shall formally acknowledge, in writing, receipt of the allegation(s) and inform the individual(s) making the allegation(s) of the process outlined in this Article.
-The Dean shall also indicate to the individual(s) that unless she/he hears to the contrary, the written allegation(s) shall be forwarded to the member concerned within five (5) working days.
+The Dean shall also indicate to the individual(s) that unless they hear to the contrary, the written allegation(s) shall be forwarded to the member concerned within five (5) working days.

 (c) The member(s) named in the allegation(s) shall be informed of the allegation(s) by the Dean in writing, including a complete copy of the signed allegation(s), within five (5) working days of the written and signed allegation(s) by the Dean.

-60:11 The Dean shall communicate her/his findings in writing to the President within fifty (50) working days of the date when the member(s) was in receipt of the written allegation(s) made against her/him.
-The President, within sixty (60) working days from the date when the member(s) was in receipt of the written allegation(s) made against her/him, shall inform the member(s) against whom the allegation(s) were made, and the President of the Faculty Association, in writing of the intended disposition of the allegation(s), including any sanctions imposed upon the member(s) as a result of her/him having been found guilty of fraud and/or misconduct.
+60:11 The Dean shall communicate their findings in writing to the President within fifty (50) working days of the date when the member(s) was in receipt of the written allegation(s).
+The President, within sixty (60) working days from the date when the member(s) was in receipt of the written allegation(s) made against them, shall inform the member(s) against whom the allegation(s) were made, and the President of the Faculty Association, in writing of the intended disposition of the allegation(s), including any sanctions imposed upon the member(s) as a result of having been found guilty of fraud and/or misconduct.
 In the event that the allegation(s) against the member(s) is not upheld no sanction shall be imposed and all records pertaining to the allegation(s) and investigation shall be destroyed immediately.

 60:12 Any discipline imposed on a member for fraud and/or misconduct in research shall be subject to the Grievance and Arbitration Procedures of this Agreement in Article 39 commencing at Step 3.